Top 10 Things To Do In Tahiti

 8. Visiting Ancient Polynesian Temples

-Though it’s been well over 150 years since Tahitians have converted to Christianity, evidence of their mysterious and deeply spiritual ancient religion is still present throughout the island.
+Though it’s been well over 150 years since Tahitians converted to Christianity, evidence of their mysterious and deeply spiritual ancient religion is still present throughout the island.
 Pay a visit to one of the ancient marae in Tahiti, with Marae Arahurahu on Tahiti’s west coast being the best.
 Admire the sacred tiki statue and have a look at the ahu – the altar reserved only for the highest Polynesian priests.

 7. Explore the Mape Forest at the Harrison Smith Botanical Garden